Due Diligence in Healthcare Private Equity Transactions

-This CLE webinar will guide to counsel in healthcare private equity transactions on due diligence measures that effectively identify and mitigate risks and liabilities.
+This CLE course will guide counsel in healthcare private equity transactions on due diligence measures that effectively identify and mitigate risks and liabilities.
 The panel will address the regulatory and corporate practice of medicine issues that should be considered during the due diligence process.

 - Due diligence structure and implementation

 - Compliance programs

 - Best practices

 The panel will review these and other high risk issues:

 - What hurdles do counsel encounter when involving private equity firms in healthcare transactions?